Mubin Shaikh

-Mubinoddin "Mubin" Shaikh is a Canadian former security intelligence and counter-terrorism operative, who was at one time a jihadist extremist himself.
+Mubinoddin "Mubin" Shaikh is a Canadian former security intelligence and counter-terrorism operative who was previously a jihadist extremist himself.
 He rose to prominence in his role as a confidential human source in the Toronto 18 case in 2006.
 As of April 2025 he has been a professor of public safety at Seneca College, an instructor at University of Ottawa in national security and intelligence and also a counter-extremism specialist for Parents for Peace, an NGO based in the United States, where he helps to dereadicalize young people caught up in extremism.

 Early life and education

 Mubinoddin Shaikh was born and raised in Toronto, Ontario.
 He attended Quran school as a child as well as public school.
-At age 14, he joined the Royal Canadian Army Cadets, attaining the rank of cadet warrant officer.

 After an identity crisis when he was aged 19, he recommitted to Islam, and went to Pakistan, where a chance encounter with the Taliban as well as Canadian extremism propelled him into extremism.
 The 9/11 attacks led him to go to Syria to become involved in the "great jihad", but there he revised his views after being unable to reconcile violence against innocent victims of Islamic terrorism with his Islamic faith.

 He then returned to Canada and began his national security operations work.

-Shaikh earned a Master of Policing, Intelligence, and Counter-Terrorism from Macquarie University, Australia, in April 2011.
+Shaikh earned a Master's degree of Policing, Intelligence, and Counter-Terrorism from Macquarie University, Australia, in April 2011.